HomeVertebratesBeaked Whale

 Size

-Beaked whales are medium-sized mammals, typically measuring between 4 to 13 m (13 to 43 ft) in length and weighing between 1 to 15 tonnes.
+They are medium-sized mammals, typically measuring between 4 and 13 m (13 and 43 ft) in length and weighing between 1 and 15 tonnes.
 The largest species, Baird’s beaked whale, reaches about 11.9 m (39 ft) for males and 12.8 m (42 ft) for females.
 In contrast, the smallest species, the pygmy beaked whale, grows to around 4 m (13 ft).

-These whales exhibit sexual dimorphism, with females generally being slightly larger than males in most species.
+These whales exhibit sexual dimorphism, with females being slightly larger than males in most species.

 Body Plan

-They have a streamlined, spindle-shaped body characterized by a prominent, extended snout or beak, which gives them their name.
+They have a streamlined, spindle-shaped body characterized by an extended snout or beak.
+In most species, the beak measures about 5 to 10% of the total body length.
 Their forelimbs are modified into small, rounded flippers, while a triangular dorsal fin is located about two-thirds down their back.
-They also have small pectoral fins, which fit into pigmented pits on their sides.
+They have small pectoral fins that tuck into pigmented pectoral pockets located along the sides of their bodies.

 A distinctive feature of these whales is a pair of V-shaped grooves beneath the throat.
 Males are particularly notable for their large, bulging foreheads.